wikimedia/wikipediapreview-wordpress/readme.txt

 * Enable users to stay engaged by giving them context while they read.
 * Available in over 300 languages, so you can provide, where available, context in a language different from your site.
 * No need to explain a concept that is not directly related to the article you are writing, add a contextual popup instead.
-* Use the same process you use today to add hyperlinks to your articles or use the Gutenburg editor custom tool.
+* Use the same process you use today to add hyperlinks to your articles or use the Gutenberg editor custom tool.

 **Features**